If you’ve whipped up a big batch of hummus, you might be wondering if you can store and reheat it to use in the next few days.

-Warming up hummus can be tricky, as you don’t want it to become mushy, watery, or lose its signature creaminess.
+Warming up hummus can be tricky.
+You don’t want it to become mushy, watery, or lose its signature creaminess.

 With these concerns in mind, I’ve experimented with three different ways to reheat hummus.
-I wanted to discover what works best to retain its freshly-made taste and texture.
+I wanted to discover which one worked best to retain its freshly-made taste and texture.

 A note on my experiment

-Not one to let good hummus go uneaten, I stored it safely in the fridge to reheat the next day.
+There’s no such thing as too much hummus, and whenever I make it I always make too much.
+Not one to let good hummus go uneaten, I stored the leftovers safely in the fridge ready for my experiment the next day.

 Reheating hummus in a saucepan